wsoaresfilho/bikers-app/README.md

 # Bikers App

-This project is an [AngularJS][angularjs] web app made for a job vacancy at Venturus.
+This project is an [AngularJS][https://angularjs.org/] web app made for a job vacancy at Venturus.

 The project was made following the requirements given by the company.